WWWorking/jekyll-now/_posts/2019-9-16-If-China-has-so-much-money-to-invest-in-other-countries-why-dont-they-develop-the-poor-parts-of-China.md

 The Chinese said: “Hold up.
 There are ten more to come in the next five years”.

-{% include figure.html width=1701 height=957 src="https://goudgg.ch.files.1drv.com/y4mbx6j5uDa4pooToWFKkAdMqK_Nv1BgPNFZSdo-B2enRjbv96bt8mVvXgpdZqCESN5BXJie1a077VWS_qWhkqWta5NE1alEwYgBEMiRNg9YRQwqa0cdQCa3T2iMTY8OxQiYyCyuh3GPO04mxEddzOB9I29eGWSYMvWxjC-Po1N8g1KtkHbncXb2I9dofD0NO9McgjffM-G-B_IzKBze3u7VQ?width=1701&height=957&cropmode=none" %}

-*A high-speed railway arch bridge in Guizhou.
-Bullet trains pass through this bridge at the speed of 250km/h.*
+{% include figure.html width=1701 height=957 caption="A high-speed railway arch bridge in Guizhou.
+Bullet trains pass through this bridge at the speed of 250km/h." src="https://goudgg.ch.files.1drv.com/y4mbx6j5uDa4pooToWFKkAdMqK_Nv1BgPNFZSdo-B2enRjbv96bt8mVvXgpdZqCESN5BXJie1a077VWS_qWhkqWta5NE1alEwYgBEMiRNg9YRQwqa0cdQCa3T2iMTY8OxQiYyCyuh3GPO04mxEddzOB9I29eGWSYMvWxjC-Po1N8g1KtkHbncXb2I9dofD0NO9McgjffM-G-B_IzKBze3u7VQ?width=1701&height=957&cropmode=none" %}

 For comparison, a similar railway bridge is also being built in India.
 It is the Chenab Railway Bridge in J&K. [Chenab Bridge - Wikipedia](https://en.wikipedia.org/wiki/Chenab_Bridge) However, this bridge started in 2003 and it was originally intended to be completed in December 2009.
 But ten years passed the Indian people have still not finished it.